How to Boost Your Remote Team’s Wellbeing and Productivity: The Home Office Essentials

 Desk plants and flowers.
 One of the quickest ways to reduce stress and boost productivity is to introduce some plant life.

-Working and living, together
+Wellbeing and productivity, together

 The best place to work remotely doesn’t have to be an upscale café or a hushed library.
 In the current circumstances, they’re often not even an option.
 Now, it’s a matter of working with what we’ve got and turning our homes into working hubs.